cmok/llama3-websearch-agent/README.md

 Run and test with Python 3.11.9

-'''Python
-# Convert Jupyter notebook to Python file
+Convert Jupyter notebook to Python file
-jupytext --to py llama3_research_agent.ipynb
+>> jupytext --to py llama3_research_agent.ipynb
-'''